Private-AC/Cloud-Compute-Learning/README.md

 17 Dec 2024 > Started practicing Terraform on a VM, Completed Security Compliance and Security Resources across AWS.
             > AWS demo's on IAM, user creation, user access, permission, groups, roles, etc.

+18 Dec 2024 > AWS next set of services and networing realted to AWS.

+20 Dec 2024 > Learnt about Subnetting in networking.